nickyspitz/yearly-vision/VISION.md

 * Who do you want to be?
 * How will you feel?
 * Who do you want to spend your time with?
-* What does your live life look like?
+* What does your love life look like?
 How's your health?
 * What's your perfect day?

 One year from today: